 Even though some drugs can be abused, normal everyday people take drugs like Xanax, Vicodin and Ritalin and drive to work each day.
 Some of these notorious drug users might even have a drink after work.
 Cancer patients may be prescribed pain relievers at dosage levels that would kill a normal person, and yet these folks are merely managing pain and drive safely.

 So how can we decide who is “intoxicated” and “under the influence” of a controlled substance?
 Therein lies the problem.
-In the hands of a creative police officer, stone-cold sober motorists can be described as falling down drunk.
-Hokey field sobriety tests are failure designed tests that cannot fairly measure intoxication, but aggressive prosecutors will sermonize on this flawed junk science.
+In the hands of a creative police officer, a stone-cold sober motorists can be described as falling down drunk.
+Hokey field sobriety tests are failure designed tests that cannot fairly measure intoxication, but aggressive prosecutors will sermonize on this flawed junk science, declaring that the motorist "failed" the HGN, the "walk and turn" and the "one leg stand" test.
 And unlike the .08 law that exists for alcohol, lawmakers have been unsuccessful at creating similar legal limits for drugs because the pharmacological effect of a drug varies so dramatically from one person to the next.